tsitsiflora/pypass/README.md

 git clone [project]
 create virtual environment
-run: pypass
+run: pypass --i
+for more options run:pypass --help

 ### Be sure to leave a star on the project to show your support

 ## author

 Tsitsi Flora Munikwa